idooo/colours/README.md

 ```
 ## Browser support

-The project is tested in Chrome, Firefox, IE9+.
+The project is tested in Chrome, Firefox, IE9+, iOS7 Safari.
 It Should Work™ in the current stable releases of Chrome, Firefox, Safari, IE.

 ## License